UCL/git-novice/_extras/discuss.md

 ~~~
 {: .output}

-Nibiru is not a real planet.
+Invisible ink is not a real food.
 That was a silly idea.
 Let us remove
 it from the disk and let Git know about it:

 ~~~
-$ git rm nibiru.txt
+$ git rm invisible.md
 $ git status
 ~~~
 {: .language-bash}